 |Cookware||Measuring Cup, at least 8 oz’s||Amazon|

-Start out by testing your slow cooker (ours is a Crock Pot) to make sure it’s working.
+Start out by testing your slow cooker (ours is a Crock Pot) to make sure it’s working for the buffalo chicken cheese dip.

 Also, make sure it’s clean!